Sip - Restaurant near First Night fireworks on Boston Common - located on Washington Street in the Theatre District

 Caffe Nero - Even if you have dinner somewhere else, stop in here afterwards for espresso and one of their fabulous house-made desserts

-Further up the street a bit, next to the Paramount Theatre, is Salvatore's (545 Washington Street) - traditional Italian and most dishes do have meat, but there's a terrific home-style eggplant parmigiano.
+Further up the street a bit, next to the Paramount Theatre, is Salvatore's (545 Washington Street) - traditional Italian.
+Most dishes do have meat, but there's a terrific home-style eggplant parmigiano.

 This is the bar at Salvatore's, photographed through the window which is why you can see the reflection of the car - the dining area is to the left, outside of this photo, but spacious and comfortable